koco19/lab_epi/SamplingWeights/README.md

 The scripts consist of the following files:

-* Contiguity_matrices_Constituencies.R: The script generates a contiguity matrices with different assumptions for the neighboring constituencies.
+* Contiguity_matrices_Constituencies_200914.R: The script generates a contiguity matrices with different assumptions for the neighboring constituencies.
 * Stimmbezirkssampling_COVID_MonteCarloEstimate.R: The script runs a Monte Carlo simulation to estimate the first order inclusion probabilities of the constituencies.
 * Sampling_weights_study_pop.R: The script computes the sampling weights for each household and individual according to the sampling design.
 * calibrated_weights_study_pop.R: The script computes the calibrated weights and calculate the variance associated to the seroprevalence estimates.
 These estimates are adjusted for specificity and sensitivity of the different tests.
 It also computes the estimated number of registered cases (PCR positive) in private households in Munich based on our survey.